 Rocky Point and Brazilletto Mountain experiences the traditional north easterly trade winds that affect the island.
 Hurricanes are a serious seasonal threat from June to November; since 1886, 21 hurricanes have made landfall in Jamaica, while over 100 have passed within 240 km (150 miles) of the island.
-Tsunamis are also a possible major risk.
-The paragraphs below outline the current patterns that affect the area and were re-verified in October-December 2007 and January-February 2008 and found to be consistent with data presented in the JAMALCO Temporary Barge Docking Facility EIA (2006) and the JAMALCO 2.8 Metric Tonne per year Efficiency Upgrade EIA (2004) prepared by Conrad Douglas and Associates Ltd.
+The paragraphs below outline the current patterns that affect the area and were reverified in October-December 2007 and January-February 2008 and found to be consistent with data presented in the JAMALCO Temporary Barge Docking Facility EIA (2006) and the JAMALCO 2.8 Metric Ton per year Efficiency Upgrade EIA (2004) prepared by Conrad Douglas and Associates Ltd.